ARM-software/m-profile-user-guide-examples/Exception_model/synchronous-fault/Readme.md

 This example aims to show:

-- Triggering a simple UsageFault by executing undefined floating-point instruction when powering off the FPU by software.
+- How to enable Floating point unit?
-- Solving the fault in handler.
+- How to fix a fault in UsageFault handler?

-More details about this example can be found in Armv8-M Exception Handling User Guide - chapter:5 - Use case examples
+More details about this example can be found in Chapter:Use-Case-Examples of [Armv8-M Exception Model User Guide](https://developer.arm.com/documentation/107706/latest/)

 ## Building the example